blixt/ChromeGPT/README.md

 > [!NOTE]
 > Installing an extension via Developer Mode bypasses review and security
 > measures.
 I vouch for the code in this repository not doing anything
-> malicious, but it's always a good idea to carefully review the code before
+> malicious, but it’s always a good idea to carefully review the code before
 > running it, since this extension is able to inject code into, and take
 > screenshots of, all of your browser tabs.
 That said, a surprising number of
 > extensions are able to do this, so always be careful!